Why do unions like the Buffalo Newspaper Guild matter?

 How much are dues and why must we pay them?

-Dues provide The Guild with the financial resources needed to conduct day-to-day business, to represent its members, and to protect members’ interests in the workplace and in the community.
+Dues provide The Guild with the financial resources needed to conduct day-to-day business, to represent its members, to protect members’ interests in the workplace and in the community.

 Perhaps the single biggest expense is a monthly “per capita” dues payment to The Guild’s international headquarters, Communication Workers of America, in Washington, D.C.